What is chronic pain?

-The more common causes of chronic pain may be from a surgery, injury or musculoskeletal condition such as arthritis.
+The more common causes of chronic pain may be from surgery, injury or musculoskeletal condition such as arthritis.
 It may simply present itself as mild to severe ongoing lower back pain.
 More notable medical conditions that may lead to chronic pain later include endometriosis, cancer and migraines.

 Risk factors that contribute to the overall likelihood of developing chronic pain include increasing age, genetic disposition and is also more commonly found in females.
-Other environmental factors and socioeconomic disadvantage may also impact one’s likelihood to experience chronic pain.
+Other environmental factors and socioeconomic disadvantages may also impact one’s likelihood to experience chronic pain.

 Research has found connections between how one’s lifestyle and their chances of acquiring chronic pain in their lifetime.
 These lifestyle and behavioural risk factors are modifiable and can help with chronic pain management or prevention: